Alec-Bailey/IncidentIQ-Data-Sync/README.md

 #### Configuring your IncidentIQ Instance
 **Instance**

-This is simple, the your IncidentIQ instance is just the your unique host URL for IncidentIQ.
+This is simple, your IncidentIQ instance is just the unique host URL your district uses to access IncidentIQ.
 Usually, this is of the format `domain.incidentiq.com`.

-Chicago Public Schools might have the host URL `cps.incidentiq.com`
+*For example* Chicago Public Schools might have the host URL `cps.incidentiq.com`

 **Token**